ShawnLaAppleDev/loc-uw-ios-hw8/readme.md

-The setting stores a boolean value which determines whether the checkin application saves a checkin image taken with the device's camera to the devices photo album.
+The setting stores a boolean value which determines whether the checkin application saves a checkin image taken with the device's camera to the device's photo album.
 If YES, the image is saved.
-The default value, in the absence of the user changing the settings, is NO.
+The default value, in the absence of the user changing the setting, is NO.

 ## Implementation Notes ##